junxit/us-congress-bills-115/metadata.md

 - 2017-10-17 — Committee on Indian Affairs.
 Reported by Senator Hoeven with amendments.
 With written report No. 115-174.
 - 2017-10-17 — Committee on Indian Affairs.
 Reported by Senator Hoeven with amendments.
 With written report No. 115-174.
 - 2017-10-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 248.
+- 2018-03-22 — Amendment SA 2224 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Amendment SA 2224 proposed by Senator McConnell for Senator Hoeven. (consideration: CR S1972) In the nature of a substitute.
+- 2018-03-22 — Measure laid before Senate by unanimous consent. (consideration: CR S1969-1972)
+- 2018-03-22 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S1966-1968)
+- 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S1966-1968)
+- 2018-03-22 — Senate amendment agreed to: Amendment SA 2224 agreed to in Senate by Unanimous Consent.
+- 2018-03-22 — Senate amendment proposed (on the floor): Amendment SA 2224 proposed by Senator McConnell for Senator Hoeven.(consideration: CR S1972)
+- 2018-03-22 — Senate amendment submitted
+- 2018-03-22 — The committee amendments withdrawn by Unanimous Consent.